Vila Clarice (CPTM)

-Vila Clarice is a train station on CPTM Line 7-Ruby, located in the district of Pirituba in São Paulo.
+Vila Clarice is a train station on TIC Trens Line 7-Ruby, located in the district of Pirituba in São Paulo.

 History

 The allotment of Vila Clarisse was already in São Paulo maps in 1930, as in 1943 the core was already under settlement.
 Between the 1940s and the beginning of the 1950s, a platform was built, with occasional train stops.
 In 1953, City Councillor Anna Lamberga Zeglio requested to the Director of Estrada de Ferro Santos-Jundiaí that the commuter trains made regular stop in the station.
 With the growing of Vila Clarrise neighbourhoo, EFSJ implemented a station to replace the platform, opened on 1 September 1955.

 After being operated by RFFSA between 1957 and 1983, Vila Clarice is transferred to CBTU in 1984, which enlarged the station platforms from 6 to 9 cars in 1985.

 On 1 June 1994, the station was transferred to CPTM.
 Besides it wasn't affected by the 1983 riots, Vila Clarice was severely depredated along with other 5 stations of the CPTM Northwest Line during the 1996 riots.
 Because of it, the station and the line were closed for 6 months for repairs.

 Because Vila Clarice is in a curve, the gap between the train and platforms is of 39 cm, above the 10 cm allowed by ABNT-NBR 14021, being the 4th largest of all the network.
 The gaps are center of many passengers complaints.
 Besides CPTM develops many projects to reduce the gaps, none of them were implanted.